2021 Western North American Heat Wave

 The feeling was kind of like that.
 We were the crabs in the pot and we were coming to this slow boil.
 But because it was brought on in a sort of a gradual way, we didn’t know that we were being cooked or we accepted.
 I went into this, “Oh, OK.
 I’m going to die now.”
 There’s a slow acceptance of, “I’ve been reduced to being boiled alive.”

 During the 2021 Western North America heat wave, Mike McNelly was living in Carolina Court, a BC Housing apartment, near Vancouver, Canada’s Downtown Eastisde.
-(CDP Photo/Amy Romer)
+(Megaphone Photo/Amy Romer)

 A lot of people died from the heatwave, from heat exhaustion, who weren’t able to get refuge.
 The only refuge I knew of was the 7-Eleven or Carnegie gym.
 Carnegie opened its gym to save people from dying from the heat.
 They have an air-conditioned gym.
 A wonderful gym, beautiful gym.
 It was smart of them, whoever was in charge at the time to do that.